Kawasaki Heavy Industries

 With the release of four-stroke Kawasaki KX motocross bikes in 2004 came a wealth of championship success including back to back Australian MX Opens championships in 2006 & 2007 (Daniel Reardon), SX Opens championships in 2007 and 2010 (Daniel Reardon and Josh Hansen respectively) and the 2005 SX Lites and 2008 MX Lites championships (Daniel Reardon and Luke George respectively).
 Kawasaki also claimed the Australian Offroad Championship crown in 2009 (Toby Price).

-Kawasaki Motors Pty Ltd has a network of 138 dealerships that employ over 1000 people selling the range of Kawasaki Jet Ski watercraft, Kawasaki Mule Utility Vehicles, Kawasaki Teryx, Kawasaki ATV and Kawasaki Motorcycles.
-Also available in Australia, through a distribution network, is a range of Kawasaki Power Products.
+Kawasaki Motors Pty Ltd currently has a network of over 100 dealerships that sell the range of Kawasaki Jet Ski watercraft, Mule Utility Vehicles, Teryx, ATV and Motorcycles.

-Kawasaki Motors Pty Ltd continues to grow in Australia offering a range of products that are a class apart.
+Kawasaki Motors Pty Ltd continues to grow in Australia, focusing on exemplary customer experience and offering a range of products that are a class apart.

 Kawasaki Group Products